 |

-Center has been in continuous use for 14 years.
+Center was in continuous use for 14 years.
 It

 has served three different owners, the